PurpleBooth/purplebooth-co-uk-v2/content/post/creating-docker-containers-is-easy.md

 date = "2015-06-14T12:03:15+01:00"
 description = "Previously I showed you how to get a docker container up and running.
 Now I'll show you how to build your own container with your own code in, and run that." title = "Creating docker containers is easy"
 +++

 There is a lot of complex sounding terms when it comes to docker, but I'm going to show you how to cut through that and get an application you've just written up and running in a docker container without much effort.
-Imagine you're going to revolutionise the GaaS industry (greetings as a service), and you've developed the following MVP using express and NPM.
+Imagine you're going to revolutionize the GaaS industry (greetings as a service), and you've developed the following MVP using express and NPM.

 Your server.js looks like this:

 <pre class="code">
 <code class="javascript">
 var express = require('express');